mehulkar/mehulkar.com/source/blog/linkedin-is-even-less-useful-to-me-now.md

 If Linkedin is about professional networks that are based around some semblance of trust, the design of this page completely takes away from that.

+But all that said and done, the most perplexing part of all of this is that over 200 strangers have accepted my invitation request already.
+What?